 Hydrate with Water:

-Sipping water during meal is ideal.
+Sipping water during a meal is ideal.
 It helps digestion, absorption and dhatu building.
-The rule of thumb is drink 1/4th of capacity of the stomach while eating.
-Drinking water before meal will dilute agni, which will hinder digestion and lead to weakness.
-Drinking water right after meal will increase Kapha, causing weight gain.
-Ideal time to drink water is right after waking up in the morning and one hour before and one hour after each meal.
+The rule of thumb is to drink 1/4th of the capacity of the stomach while eating.
+Drinking water before a meal will dilute Agni, which will hinder digestion and lead to weakness.
+Drinking water right after a meal will increase Kapha, causing weight gain.
+The ideal time to drink water is right after waking up in the morning and one hour before and one hour after each meal.

 Drink a cup of Hot water with a teaspoon Honey and 10 drops of lime juice added whenever feel hungry will be a good substitute for eating and will help to melt the fat.

 It is observed that people who eat quickly are three times more likely to be obese than those who take their time.
 While eating zoning out, watching TV, talking, driving and multi-tasking erode the digestive process and counteract the effort to lose weight.
 Mindful eating means it is about being conscious and present while eating.
 When food is eaten mindfully, the brain sees, tastes, smell and feels and sends signals to the stomach to release enzymes and juices to digest the food.
 According to Ayurveda, you are not what you eat but what you digest.
-Ayurvedic village provides the best Weight loss treatment to loose weight.
+The ayurvedic village provides the best Weight Loss Treatment to lose weight.

 - Avoid Overeating and/or eating heavy foods in large quantities